-Only the following family members may obtain a visa to accompany the student:
+The following family members may obtain a visa to accompany the holder of a student visa for higher education or specialized health training:

 WHAT TO SUBMIT